Sonic Generations: Development

 In contrast to the casual-oriented Colors, Sonic Generations was designed to appeal to the series' core audience.
 While multiple characters from throughout the franchise appear in the game, only Sonic was made playable.
 The script was written by Sonic Colors writers Ken Pontac and Warren Graff; according to Pontac, they both had more input in the story and cutscenes compared to Colors.
 Sonic Team also created a new character: the Time Eater, who serves as the game's main antagonist.
 The game features numerous references to past Sonic games, among these being cameo appearances by several obscure characters on posters in City Escape.
-Fans who attended the "Sonic Boom" or the "Summer of Sonic" fan conventions in June 2011 were able to record a birthday message that appears during the game's credits sequence.
+Fans who attended the "Sonic Boom" or the "Summer of Sonic" fan conventions in June 2011 were able to record a birthday message that appears during the end of the game's credits sequence.
 Each version of the game also supports the option to play in stereoscopic 3D.
 According to Iizuka, he was the only one who advocated the feature, and it took trial and error before it was implemented.